pottendo/pottendo-Pi1541/README.md

 # Pi1541 - Circle ported, ready for new features

-This is an optional port of Pi1541 (V1.24) to the current Circle bare metal library (as of March 2025, Version 49.0).
+This is an optional port of Pi1541 (V1.24) to the current Circle bare metal library (as of November 2025, Step 50.0.1).

 As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
 This allows to use the potential of Circle to extend Pi1541 with new functionalities.
 A simple web-server features